matflores/ohm/README.markdown

     end

 After this, every time you refer to `post.comments` you will be talking about instances of the model `Comment`.
-If you want to get a list of IDs you can use `post.comments.raw`.

 Indexes
 -------